 Any other fans of this film?
 Please leave your comments below.

-I have always had an interest in how medical services are provided out in less developed countries or in remote areas.
-This film gives you a good idea of what the reality of that provision is.
-As this film shows us, there are a limited number of doctors and nurses available in such places; they will often encounter a language barrier, and this will obviously cause problems when trying to give and get information from patients.
+I have always had an interest in how medical services are provided out in less developed countries or remote areas, this film gives you a good idea of what the reality of that provision is.
+As this film shows us there are often a limited number of doctors and nurses available in such places; they will often encounter a language barrier, and this will obviously cause problems when trying to give and get information from patients.
 In many cases there is also no access to clean water or medicines.
-The medical staff working in such conditions do the best they can and they have to endure a great deal of hardship and danger themselves in order to help those in need.
+The medical staff working in such conditions do the best they can, but they have to endure a great deal of hardship and danger themselves in order to help those in need.

 Sister Luke is later transferred out to a convent in the Congo.
 Under the supervision of Mother Mathilde(Peggy Ashcroft), Sister Luke begins work in a small hospital serving the local remote villages.
 Sister Luke becomes the surgical assistant to the cynical, headstrong, atheist surgeon, Dr. Fortunati(Peter Finch).